We want to show you a tactic you can use to develop sales rebuttals that work for almost all of the common objections that you will face.

 Before we show you the actual sales rebuttals, we want to explain what we mean when we say “common objections”.

 There are common objections that we all face and are guaranteed regardless of what you sell.
 Here are some examples of common sales objections.

 What is this in regards to?

 We already use someone for that.

 We will show you sales rebuttals that try to get around those sales objections.
 But the first thing to note is that we recommend that you don’t try to overcome the objection.

-We feel that you should try to resist this urge because it can be difficult and time consuming to try to take this goal head on and resolve.
+We feel that you should try to resist this urge because it can be difficult and time-consuming to try to take this goal head-on and resolve it.
 A better approach can be to focus on getting around the objection and just trying to keep the conversation going.

 Redirect to Keep the Conversation Going

 The trick here that will make it easy for you to get around sales objections and keep calls going is to redirect to a different, yet still related area.
 Here are three areas to redirect to:

 Redirecting to Your Value Statement